Best Indonesia eSIM by traveler type

 |---|---|---|

-| XL Tourist eSIM | A clearer tourist eSIM route for foreign passport holders, with passport, email and IMEI/device details in the purchase flow | Worth comparing if you want a local eSIM and your device is compatible. |
+| XL tourist SIM/eSIM flow | A tourist purchase flow for foreign passport holders, with passport, email and IMEI/device details in the registration process | Worth comparing if you want a local route, but verify the exact product type before paying. |

 | Telkomsel eSIM | Strong provider ecosystem, but the current prepaid eSIM purchase wording points foreign citizens toward KITAS validation for a new number | Do not assume it is as easy as buying a short-stay tourist SIM. |